MalikHack007/Radix-Tree-CSPB2270/README.md

 ## What does it do?

 The app has just one simple functionality: as you type in the input field on the front-end webpage, it continuously provides the top 3 word suggestions.
 It only suggests one word at a time.
 For example, if you've already typed "existing word" and want to continue typing more words, just separate them with a space — the app will then offer suggestions for the current word you're typing.

+## Project Demo Video
+You can find the demo video [here](https://youtu.be/kCnfkny151w).